-Sampling Type Justification: As per 10 CSR 20-7.015, BOD5 and TSS collected for media filters may be grab samples.
-Grab samples must be collected for pH and E. coli, in accordance with recommended analytical methods.
+Sampling Type Justification: As per 10 CSR 20-7.015, BOD5 and TSS samples collected for media filters may be grab samples.
+Grab samples must be collected for pH, E. coli, and TRC in accordance with recommended analytical methods.
 For further information on sampling and testing methods please review 10 CSR 20-7.015(9)(D) 2.